ArkEcosystemArchive/legacy-docs/general/04_WhatIsArkAddress/04_WhatIsArkAddress.md

 ## Ledger Nano S

 The best way to secure ARK address is to use a device that can sign transactions off the network.
-ARK team developped an app running on [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) allowing such a security.
+ARK team developed an application running on [Ledger Nano S](https://www.ledgerwallet.com/products/ledger-nano-s) hardware wallet allowing such a security.

 The Ledger Nano S device does not store tokens.
 It is a device that generates public and private keys from a master seed.
-Keys are issued from the seed using a derivation path. for Ark blockchain (and cloned ones) the derivation path is structured like this&nbsp;:
+Keys are issued from the seed using the derivation path.
+For Ark blockchain (and cloned ones) the derivation path is structured like this&nbsp;:

 `44'\111'\<account index>'\0\<address number>`